IntelLabs/SkimCaffe/README.md

 ## SkimCaffe Specific Description

-We assume you have a recent Intel compiler (tested with 16.x version) and MKL installed.
+We assume you have a recent Intel compiler and MKL installed.
-We also assume you have a recent x86 CPU with AVX2 or AVX512 support.
+Tested environments: (Intel compiler version 15.0.3.187 and boost 1.59.0) We also assume you have a recent x86 CPU with AVX2 or AVX512 support.
 Direct sparse convolution and sparse fully-connected layers is only tested for AlexNet.
 More details on direct sparse convolution is described at: https://arxiv.org/abs/1608.01409